-See Web Security Help and Content Gateway manager Help for details.
+See Administrator Help for the Web Module and Content Gateway manager Help for details.

 IPv6 configuration summary

 IPv6 support is disabled by default.

 IPv6 is enabled in the Appliance manager at the top of the Configuration > Network Interfaces > IPv6 page.
 When it is enabled, all IPv6 support is enabled for all affected capabilities on the appliance.